morgansierrasnyder/intro_to_computer_programming/README.md

 2. `pip3 install numpy` This installs the latest version of numpy, which is a dependency for p5
 3. `pip3 install freetype-py glfw pillow requests skia-python` This installs most of the dependencies that come after numpy
 4. `pip3 install pyopengl`
-5. `pip3 install vispy`
+5. `pip3 install vispy --user-deprecated=legacy-resolver`
 6. `pip3 install p5 --no-deps`
 7. **Test out that it works!** The p5 library offers many test examples that you can try out [here](https://github.com/p5py/p5-examples) - Bookmark it!
    1. Copy the code from [snake.py](https://raw.githubusercontent.com/p5py/p5-examples/master/misc/games/snake.py)
    2. Create a new file in your Terminal `vim snake.py`
    3. Paste the code into the new snake.py file
    4. Hit "esc" and close by typing ":wq" and hitting Return
-   5. Run the program by running `python snake.py` in Terminal
+   5. Run the program by running `python3 snake.py` in Terminal
    6. You should get a popup window with the game - hit an arrow key on your keyboard to play!